Adobe-Android/dd-safe/README.md

 ./dds
 ```

-This program expects to run with sudo, doas, or as root because [dd(1)](https://www.freebsd.org/cgi/man.cgi?dd(1)) will often require root permissions to access devices.
+:warning: This program expects to run with sudo, doas, or as root because [dd(1)](https://www.freebsd.org/cgi/man.cgi?dd(1)) will often require root permissions to access devices.

 ## How to - Download, install, and run